oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 ![vscode tunnel in the oci job](../assets/images/vscde-server-tunnel-job.png)

-Copy the link and open it in your browser and you will be inside your job, able to code directly and debug.
+Copy the link and open it in a browser, which should load the VSCode Editor and reveals the code inside the job, enabling direct debugging and coding.